g-rl/fruityrpc/README.md

 with it: tempo, play/record, bar:beat, pattern, channel and mixer counts. without it: sounds, patterns and tempo still come from the saved `.flp`.

-the binding is only written while fl is **closed**, so quit fl once after installing.
+only written while fl is **closed**, so quit fl once after installing.

 ## help